dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A fool's brain digests philosophy into folly, science into superstition, and art into pedantry.
-Hence University education.
+  If you think you can do a thing or think you can't do a thing, you're right.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1117 days)
+## 🌟 Experiences (1118 days)

 ### 🧮 Programming languages